NourhanMahmoudd/Book-Recommendation-System/README.md

-# Book-Recommendation-System | Collaborative Filtering Based
+# Book Recommendation System | Collaborative Filtering Based

-The purpose of a recommendation system basically is to search for content that would be interesting to an individual.
-Moreover, it involves a number of factors to create personalised lists of useful and interesting content specific to each user/individual.
-Recommendation systems are Artificial Intelligence based algorithms that skim through all possible options and create a customized list of items that are interesting and relevant to an individual.
-These results are based on their profile, search/browsing history, what other people with similar traits/demographics are watching, and how likely are you to watch those movies.
+The purpose of a recommendation system is to search for content that is interesting to an individual.
+Moreover, it involves many factors to create personalized lists of useful and interesting content specific to each user/individual.
+Recommendation systems are Artificial Intelligence-based algorithms that skim through all possible options and create a customized list of items that are interesting and relevant to an individual.
+These results are based on their profile, search/browsing history, what other people with similar traits/demographics are reading, and how likely they are to read those Books.
 This is achieved through predictive modeling and heuristics with the data available.

 <img src="IMGs/recsys_taxonomy2.png" alt="workflow" width="70%">